Engines & Styles

 stop road muck plastering the engine and they improve the aerodynamics

-of the bike.
+of the motorcycle.
 That's why all high-speed sportsbikes have them.

-If you plan to do long journeys then it's well worth considering a bike
+If you plan to do long journeys then it's well worth considering a motorcycle

 with a fairing because its far more relaxing than having to brace yourself

-against the wind for hours on end but some people prefer to have the bikes
+against the wind for hours on end but some people prefer to have the motorcycle

 engine on show.